 Instructions

-- Heat olive oil in a large pot over medium heat; add the onions, carrots and celery to the pot.
+- Heat the olive oil in a large pot over medium heat.
+When the oil is hot, but not smoking, add the onions, carrots, and celery.
 Cook for 5 minutes, stirring frequently.

-- Add the garlic, tomato paste, oregano, paprika and black pepper.
-Cook 1-2 minutes, stirring frequently.
+- Add the garlic, tomato paste, oregano, paprika, and black pepper.
+Cook for 1–2 minutes, stirring often.

-- Remove the smoked ham shank from the pot and place on a cutting board.
-Cover the soup and continue cooking.
-When the smoked ham shank is cool enough to handle, remove the meat from the bones.
+- Once the ham is cool enough to handle, remove the meat from the bones.
 Discard the bones and any fatty pieces.
-Chop the meat and return it to the pot.
+Chop the meat and return it to the soup.

-- Taste the navy bean soup and add salt if needed.
-As a reference, we added ¾ teaspoon to our soup.
+- Taste the soup and add salt if needed.
+As a reference, we added ¾ teaspoon to ours.

 Notes